chesahkalu/azure_administrator/virtual_network.md

     - **Optimized routing**: By using private IP addresses, traffic from your virtual network to the Azure service remains on the Microsoft Azure backbone network.
 This routing is optimized for performance and lower latency.
 Through `Force-Tunneling`, Routes in your virtual network that force internet traffic to your on-premises or network virtual appliances also typically force Azure service traffic to take the same route as the internet traffic.
 You can force all traffic from your virtual network to the Azure service to use the Microsoft Azure backbone network.
     - **Simplified network configuration**: By using private IP addresses, you can simplify your network configuration by removing the need for public IP addresses in your virtual network.

 **Private links**: Azure Private Link provides private connectivity from a virtual network to Azure platform as a service (PaaS), customer-owned, or Microsoft partner services.
+Your Azure virtual machines can access your storage account directly from the private address space and deny access from a public virtual machine.
+As you enable service endpoints, Azure creates routes in the route table to direct this traffic.
 - Private Link simplifies the network architecture and secures the connection between endpoints in Azure by keeping data on the Microsoft network, no public access.
 - The service provider and the consumer can be in the same region or in different regions.
 - The service provider can be in a different Azure subscription or tenant.